 - If caries has not yet reached the nerves of the tooth and is just approaching then an additional medicament is placed as intermediate material between the tooth and the final filling material.

-Tooth erosion is the loss of the surface of the outer layer of the teeth that is caused due to acidic fruits or fruit drinks such as lemon, oranges, etc or acidic drinks such as alcohol ( wine), vinegar may cause wearing of enamel due to excess contact with acidic food/drink,
+Tooth erosion is the loss of the surface of the outer layer of the teeth that is caused due to acidic fruits or fruit drinks such as lemon, oranges, etc, or acidic drinks such as alcohol ( wine), and vinegar may cause the wearing of enamel due to excess contact with acidic food/drink,

 Acid reflux (GERD) gastroesophageal reflux disease causes regurgitation bringing the stomach acid up in the mouth causing acid-to-tooth contact.

 - Diet change,

 - Using fluoridated toothpaste,

 - Treating any underlying acidity issues with proper medication.

 Fall or accident may cause trauma to the teeth depending on the blow to the teeth.
 The most commonly affected teeth are the upper front teeth. biting on a hard object or opening a metal bottle cap with teeth might lead to a sudden fracture of the tooth. symptoms are sensitivity or pain while chewing.